Performance

 Built-in

-fallow dupes with four detection modes, clone family grouping, cross-language matching, and refactoring suggestions.Git-aware analysis
+fallow dupes with four detection modes, clone family grouping, cross-language matching, and refactoring suggestions.Complexity and health score

 Preview all fixes with